What are the 20 common graphic designer interview questions?

 Note that it is also okay to attach your sketches to the portfolio.
 Most employers would love to hear how you got your ideas and turned them into the final product.

 Prepare your resume

-Although a portfolio is an ultimate resume for a graphic designer, you also need to prepare your curriculum vitae and make at least three copies.
-At times, the people interviewing you for the job might be more than one, so you need to come prepared with more printed resumes, even if you’d sent it via email.
+Although a portfolio is the ultimate resume for a graphic designer, you also need to prepare your curriculum vitae and make at least three copies.
+At times, people interviewing you for the job might be more than one, so you need to come prepared with more printed resumes, even if you’d sent them via email.

 Research the company

 Applying for an in-house job is a little different from applying for the same position as a freelancer.
 The main difference is that you need to know all that there is to know about the company before the interview day.
 You need to know their main tone and how they structure much of their work.

 What is their most popular color code?
 Is there a particular pattern that their designers follow to come up with a final product?
 Do your due diligence by finding all that you can about the company, including its goals and vision.
 You never know as this might come up in your interview.